gravwell/js-client/README.md

 ### How to generate a docs from a diferent folder

 This pr has added a implementation to generate a docs every time we run npm run start:docs.
-This will generate a document to all the files inside the folders ['src/function', 'src/models', 'src/service', 'src/tests', 'src/value-objects'].
+This will generate a document to all the folders inside './src'.

-If you want a document from a different folder you need to go to typedoc/typedoc.js and write a new line with generateDocsPage() it should looks like:

-generateDocsPage(object).then(() => setLinks(${new_folder_name}));

-Inside the function generateAllDocsPage(), note that you need to provide a parameter to generateDocsPage, that is a object, if your new folder has sub-folders inside it, the object should looks like:

-{
-entryPointStrategy: 'Resolve',
-entryPoints: getEntryPoints(${new_folder_path}),
-outputDir: docs/modules/${new_folder_name}
-}

-If your new folder just have files, it should looks like:

-{
-entryPointStrategy: 'Expand',
-entryPoints: ${new_folder_path},
-outputDir: docs/modules/${new_folder_name}
-};